NdukaNwabuwa/Nduka-Nwabuwa-Projects/README.md

 STEPS TAKEN

 The dataset was provided in .csv file format and Exloratory Data Analysis (Univariate, Bivariate and Multivariate) was performed to have a better understanding of the dateset and also for better visualization.
 3 ML Algorithms (Random Forest, K-Neighbors and Logistic Regression) were used to find the accuracy score.
 The dataset was further separated into train and test data at 80:20 ratio respectively.
 It was further evaluated using confusion matrix which gave the outcome of Random Forest (0 FP and 0 FN with an accuracy score-100%) as a better ML Algorithm to be deployed by Blossom Bank to predict online payment fraud.

-CHALLENGES

-The first method used to get the accuracy scores for the 3 ML Algorithms (Random Forest, K-Neighbors and Logistic Regression) failed as it ended up displaying values for only "Logistic Regression" leaving out the other 2 ML Algorithms.
-A different method was used to get the accuracy scores for the 3 ML Algorithms at different intervals.